CONGRATULATIONS ON YOUR NEW BERNER PUPPY!

 - FEEDING: Your puppy is used to having kibble and fresh water free choice from the time they get up in the morning until they go to bed.
 If you choose to feed your puppy on a schedule (could be easier for house training) they will need 3 – 4 feedings a day until they can handle a bigger meal.
-Then you can slowly decrease the number of feedings, while increasing the amount per feeding as they get older/bigger.
+Then, you slowly decrease the number of feedings, while increasing the amount per feeding as they get older/bigger.
 Avoid food bolting (gulping or wolfing down their meal) as this can lead to bloat.
 (Hint: Adding water to and/or soaking the food can slow bolting behavior.)

 - PAPERWORK: Your puppy will come with their AKC registration paperwork and vaccination information when you pick them up.
 PLEASE DO NOT LOSE THIS PAPERWORK!
 All paperwork and packaging is original and is not replaceable.

 - PARASITES: Parasites happen – all dogs have them in their system – and stress, like the stress of going to a new home and/or feed changes and/or schedule changes, can cause their immune system to weaken giving parasites the opportunity to thrive.
 If your puppy experiences watery/bloody diarrhea they need to be seen by a vet.
 We have started your pup on their worming program and schedule.
 Re-infestation happens - it is up to you to continue a worming schedule/plan with your pup.

 - POTTY TRAINING: We highly recommend crate training.